Wondering where to eat in Zagreb Croatia? Check out our Zagreb food guide to discover 40 of the best Zagreb restaurants, cafes, bars and markets.

 Opened in 2014 by Croatian barista champion Matija Hrkač and roaster Matija Powlison Belkovič, Cogito has quickly become the top coffee shop in Zagreb.
 The owners are still involved in the business, though they rely on a friendly crew for many of the day-to-day activities.

-Cogito has five locations including three in Zagreb.
-We can’t pick a favorite – we liked all three.
+Cogito Coffee has multiple locations in Zagreb.
+We can’t pick a favorite – we like them all.

 Considered to be one of the world’s best coffee shops by coffee connoisseurs, Eliscaffe is quietly serving expertly brewed coffee (and coffee only) at a tiny cafe on one of Zagreb’s main thoroughfares.
 Croatian champion barista Nik Oroši opened the cafe in 2005 and started roasting beans in 2009.